Telemann Two Sonatas F and A From Essercizii Musici-Barenreiter

 - Telemann, Georg Philipp Sonata A major TWV 41:A6

-- All Flutes Plus products are dispatched within the UK by Royal Mail unless otherwise requested.
+- We dispatch all sheet music within the UK via Royal Mail unless otherwise requested.

-- All Flutes Plus endeavour to dispatch your order by return and availability of stock if received before 2.30pm.
+- We will endeavour to dispatch your order by return and availability of stock if received before 2.30 pm

 - Stocked items may not always be immediately available.
 Click here to find out more.

 - We use a secure courier service for overseas deliveries outside of the United Kingdom.
 Delivery charges will vary depending on the location and weight of the goods.